tdsmith/blog/_posts/2016-10-25-small-language-in-rpython.markdown

 Looking for a slightly taller hill to climb, I found [an old paper](/img/eeniemeeny.pdf) [[source]](http://dl.acm.org/citation.cfm?id=234880) by Lawrence A. Coon with iteratively more complex sample languages designed for a compiler design lab class.
 This post will be about my experience with his `eenie` language.

+NB: Josh Sharp wrote [a very helpful introduction](http://joshsharp.com.au/blog/view/rpython-rply-interpreter-1) that covers some of the same ground!

 ## Lexing eenie

 I started writing the front-end for eenie by building the lexer.
 The `eenie` lexer is morally similar to the calculator lexer with a couple of key differences: